 Each library building provides restrooms accessible to users with disabilities.
 For more information about library restrooms, including specific locations of restrooms accessible to users with disabilities and single user / family restrooms, see Restrooms.

 The Library's assistive technology workstations are located in Room A01A and Room A01B on the A-Level of Regenstein Library.
 Both rooms are equipped with a computer and scanner, a Kurzweil 3000 ,and a Freedom Scientific (MAGic, Openbook, JAWS).
 Headphones are required for audio.

 The library has 3 enhanced vision readers.
-They are located in Room A01A on the A-Level of the Regenstein Library, on the first floor of the Crerar Library, and in the 2nd floor Wilson Reading Room of the D'Angelo Law Library.
+They are located in Room A01A on the A-Level of the Regenstein Library, on the 1st Floor of the Crerar Library, and in the 2nd floor Wilson Reading Room of the D'Angelo Law Library.

 Assistive listening devices are available from IT Services.